A Study of BL-M11D1 in Patients With Relapsed/Refractory Acute Myeloid Leukemia

 Inclusion Criteria:

-1. Voluntarily sign the informed consent and follow the requirements of the protocol.
+1. Voluntarily sign the informed consent form and comply with the protocol requirements;

-9. For premenopausal women with childbearing potential, pregnancy tests must be performed within 7 days before starting treatment, serum/urine pregnancy must be negative, and must be non-lactating; All enrolled patients (male or female) were advised to use adequate barrier contraception throughout the treatment cycle and for 6 months after the end of treatment.
+11. For premenopausal women with childbearing potential, a pregnancy test (serum/urine) must be performed within 7 days before starting treatment, and the result must be negative; they must not be breastfeeding.
+All enrolled patients (regardless of gender) must use adequate barrier contraception throughout the treatment period and for 6 months after treatment ends.

 Exclusion Criteria: